 Amazon description:

-and that sometimes you have to get lost in order to find your way home.
+ones you need the most -and that sometimes you have to get lost in order to find your way home.

 I usually don't read a lot of contemporary books but I'm really happy I made an exception for this one!
 So Amy has to drive across the United States.
 Roadtrip!
 I've only been to America a couple o' times and then only in NY, and that's why I got so jealous reading this book.
 I was like: but I've never been there or there or there.
 MOOOOOM I need to go on this roadtrip!
 True story.